Jia Hao

 Wrapping up

-I’m still not pleased with the push-to-talk latency, but it’s been a fun way to spend my weekends justifying a Playdate that ended up sitting on a shelf for years.
+Even so, it has still been a fun way to spend my weekends justifying a Playdate that ended up sitting on a shelf for years.

 If you have one, try it yourself (repo link).